 A director may be considered as an agent of the company who enters into a contract on behalf of a company.
 Therefore, the ordinary principle of agency shall be applicable and a director generally cannot be held personally liable on a contract unless expressly provided for or where he has provided personal guarantee for performance of a contract.
 Also, apart form this when any beach of contract takes place, a director should be able to prove that he has acted honesty and diligently in discharge of his duties and has not committed any fraud or breach of trust.

 Disclaimer: The content of this article is intended to provide a general guide on the subject matter.
 Specialist advice should be sought about your specific circumstances.
-For any queries, the authors can be reached at:- firstname.lastname@example.org and email@example.com.
+For any queries, the authors can be reached at (i) email@example.com (ii) firstname.lastname@example.org.